Technology Comparison of the benefits and considerations to keep in mind for digital and pad printing product decoration.

 We have developed targeted digital printing solutions for the following applications – IV bags, syringes, catheters, appliances, saw blades.

 Please contact us if you are interested in digital print in one of these areas.
+The technology comparison speaks for itself.

 |Print on Rough Surfaces and Textures, 3D Shaped Objects||Pad printing uses a silicone pad with the shape and durometer selected to fit the application needs.
 The pad conforms to the shape and texture of the object to transfer ink completely.
 Ability to print on products that have inconsistent dimensions or variations, such as blow molded parts.
 Utilizing flexible silicone transfer pads, pad printing is the ideal method for printing irregular shaped products.
 Pad printing also has the diversity to print round, cylindrical, flat, raised, as well as recessed areas.
 Pad printing has the ability to fill most textured surfaces.|